On this page

 - Selection criteria

-Concordia University is one of Canada's most dynamic universities in one of North America's most livable cities.
+Concordia University is one of Canada’s most dynamic universities in one of North America’s most livable cities.
 It reflects a unique blend of commitments to diversity, accessibility, social responsibility, and innovation.
-With over 46,000 students (6,300 international) and nearly 1,700 full-time and part-time professors, Concordia is recognized for offering a rich academic experience combined with strong community engagement.
+With over 46,000 students (9,040 international) and over 2,300 full-time and part-time professors, Concordia is recognized for offering a rich academic experience combined with strong community engagement.

 - The transformation of service offerings to provide an outstanding user experience

 - The launch of the Concordia University Press to disseminate engaging research in the form of open access scholarly books

 - The development of programs to foster a culture of experimentation with new technologies

 - The promotion of research and innovation in library and information studies